-I am a Research Fellow in the Department of Infectious Disease Epidemiology.
+I am a Lecturer in the Department of Infectious Disease Epidemiology.
 My research is based upon using statistical and mathematical models to analyse surveillance data to inform the design of optimal intervention strategies.
 I have a particular interest in spatial epidemiology.

 I have previously worked on a range of infectious diseases including the Neglected Tropical Disease trachoma, bovine tuberculosis and I was also a member of the WHO Ebola response team, who provided real-time epidemiological analyses during the West African Ebola outbreak.

 et al., 2018, Type 2 Poliovirus Detection After Global Withdrawal of Trivalent Oral Vaccine, New England Journal of Medicine, Vol:379, ISSN:0028-4793, Pages:834-845